About this mod

 - No glowing waterfalls or whitewater in dark

-- 4k textures for best displacement
+- 4k textures for high quality displacement

 - Optional 2k textures for best performance